yathish984/NammaHasiru/README.md

-# Raitha-Bharosa-Hub
+# NammaHasiru
-# 🌾 Raitha Bharosa Hub
+# 🌾  NammaHasiru

-Raitha Bharosa Hub is an Android-based agriculture support application developed to help farmers manage farming activities digitally and efficiently.
+ NammaHasiru is an Android-based agriculture support application developed to help farmers manage farming activities digitally and efficiently.
 The application provides a centralized platform for accessing agricultural information, crop details, government schemes, and farm management features.

 This project was developed using Kotlin in Android Studio with modern Android development practices.